-settlement in the Canadian west, instead encouraging colonization of northern Quebec and Ontario.
+Cultural and political considerations are usually advanced to explain why so few French Canadians moved west and so many went south.
+Some scholars argue that the federal government deliberately attempted to reduce the influence of French Canadians by favoring European immigrants over francophone migrants.
+The elite class in Quebec often opposed settlement in the Canadian west, instead encouraging colonization of northern Quebec and Ontario.
 Negative portrayals of living conditions in Western Canada were coupled with the perception that western anglophones were hostile towards Roman Catholic francophones.

-Many of Quebec's elite initially opposed emigration to the U.S., where there was no governmental protection or support for their religion or language.
-By the end of the 19th century, clerical opposition towards the southern exodus had waned, partly because French Roman Catholic institutions had been established in most New England destinations.
+Many of Quebec's elite initially opposed emigration to the United States, where there was no governmental protection or support for their religion or language.
+By the end of the nineteenth century, clerical opposition towards the southern exodus had waned, partly because French Roman Catholic institutions had been established in most New England destinations.
 We do not know if French Canadians suffered greater discrimination in the west than in New England.
-Europeans had good reason for concern about discrimination in the west.7 These immigrants, however, may have felt that they would be outsiders wherever they settled in North America.
+Europeans had good reason for concern about discrimination in the west.
+These immigrants, however, may have felt that they would be outsiders wherever they settled in North America.

 In contrast with most of the previous literature, we highlight the economic and demographic factors affecting migration patterns of francophones.
 Moving to the western frontier was much less economically attractive for francophones than anglophones.
 The main new source of information we use is the Canadian Families Project sample of the 1901 Census of Canada.
 This census recorded information on birthplace, mother tongue, language ability, religion, and racial origin.
 Occupation, and for most wage earners, annual earnings, were also reported.
-The 1870, 1880, and 1900 IPUMS, and Immigration Commission data collected in 1908/09, allow us to compare how job opportunities in the Canadian west and in the U.S. were matched with the skills of actual and potential migrants.8 We argue that given their demographic and human capital characteristics, the option of moving to the U.S. did little to divert eastern francophones from the west.
-Most of the French Canadians who went south would have been unlikely to prosper in the west.
+The 1870, 1880, and 1900 IPUMS, and Immigration Commission data collected in 1908/09, allow us to compare how job opportunities in the Canadian west and in the United States were matched with the skills of actual and potential migrants.
+We argue that given their demographic and human capital charac-